stefichjo/toki-pona/nasin-ale.md

 ### e

+*e ijo* can be dropped, when there is enough context.

 | | The woman knew. | |
 |-|-|-|
 | **pona pona** | *meli li sona e ijo.* | <sub><sup>PU</sup></sub> |